Lindsay Tasman Ride

-Brigadier Sir Lindsay Tasman Ride, CBE, JP, ED, MD, MRCS, LRCP, Hon LLD (10 October 1898 – 17 October 1977) was an Australian physiologist, soldier, and vice chancellor of the University of Hong Kong.
+Sir Lindsay Tasman Ride (10 October 1898 – 17 October 1977) was an Australian physiologist, soldier, and vice chancellor of the University of Hong Kong.

 Early life

 Ride was born in Newstead, Victoria.
 He was the fifth child of Australian-born parents William Ride and Eliza Mary (née Best).
 His father was a pioneering Presbyterian missionary and his mother the daughter of a stonemason.

 Education and WWI

 Ride attended three state schools in the country before being awarded a scholarship to Scotch College, Melbourne.
 There, he excelled in sport and won a senior government scholarship.
 On 14 February 1917, Ride enlisted in the AIF.
 Early in 1918, he joined the 38th Battalion on the Western Front.
 He was twice wounded, once seriously.
 Subsequently, on 24 April 1919, he was 'invalided out' of the army.

 Medical studies

-Ride enrolled in medicine at the University of Melbourne.
+Ride enrolled in medicine at the University of Melbourne where he was resident at Ormond College.
 There he took an active interest in sport by participating in rifle shooting, athletics, rowing, cricket and football.
 He was the president of the Students' Representative Council from 1921 to 1922.
 Ride was elected Victorian Rhodes scholar for 1922.
 At New College, Oxford, 'Blue' Ride as he was known, became captain of boats and steward of the junior common-room.
 With only mediocre academic results, authorities were nevertheless impressed to the point that they rated him 'a good Rhodes Scholar' and a 'first rate fellow'.